Drug Testing Procedures

 - The specimen processor must then collect all necessary signatures (and dates/times where

 indicated) on the CCF (validator, donor, witness, and collector/specimen processor).
 Any deviation from the procedures must be described and recorded.
-If deviations are alleged, the athlete will be required to provide another specimen.
+If deviations are alleged, the student-athlete will be required to provide another specimen.

 - The specimen processor will place the laboratory copy of the CCF in the back pouch of the plastic bag and the vials the front pouch of the same bag.
 The bag should then be sealed by removing the cover from the glue on the flap and accurately placing the glued flap area directly over the bag opening (“railroad tracks”).
 The sealed bag with vials will then be placed in the sample box.
 The box will then be sealed with the box seal attached to the bottom right of the CCF.

-- The specimen processor will have the athlete confirm the box seal Specimen ID number is the same as the barcoded number printed on the CCF in the upper right corner.
+- The specimen processor will have the student-athlete confirm the box seal Specimen ID number is the same as the barcoded number printed on the CCF in the upper right corner.

-- The athlete is then released by the collector.
+- The student-athlete is then released by the collector.

 - All sealed samples will be secured in a shipping case.
 The collector will prepare the case for